tiby312/dinotree_alg/doc_references/design.md

 	1) First we find the median of the remaining bots (using pattern defeating quick sort) and use its position as this nodes divider.
 	2) Then we bin the bots into three bins.
 Those strictly to the left of the divider, those strictly to the right, and those that intersect.
 	3) Then we sort the bots that intersect the divider along the opposite axis that was used to finding the median.
-	4) Those this node is fully set up. recurse left and right with the bots that were binned left and right.
+	4) Now this node is fully set up. recurse left and right with the bots that were binned left and right.
 This can be done in parallel.

 ## Memory Layout

 Memory layout is extremely important when you have an algorithm that has an inner loop over a big data structure. (for example intersect pair finding).
-So our goal is to layout the tree in memory so that it is very compact, and also that when you visit all the nodes, you do so in such a way that memory localicty is a thing.
+So our goal is to layout the tree in memory so that it is very compact, and also that when you visit all the nodes, you do so in such a way that memory locality is promoted.

 ### Memory compactness

 A typical implementation might work this way.
 Every node contains data about the aabb of that node, where the divider is, and then it would also contain a reference to slice of bots in a vec somewhere else in memory.
-The problem with this layout is that the vec of bots and the vec of nodes are allocated seperately and while they have good localicty between the elements in each other, they dont have good localicty between each other.
+The problem with this layout is that the vec of bots and the vec of nodes are allocated seperately and while they have good locality between the elements in each other, they dont have good locality between each other.
 The solution is to not have two seperate vecs, but to have just one vec where every node literally has a slice of bots - not a reference to a slice of bots, but the slice itself.
 Every node is therefore a dynamically sized type.
 So the natural problem here is that every node is going to have a different number of bots in it.
 So every node will have a different size.
 You cant have a Vec of these kinds of types since a vec assumes all the elements have the same size!
 The solution is manual memory management.
 Knowing the number of bots and the number of nodes upfront, we can calculate exactly how much memory we need to allocate.
 Then we can keep a counter as we insert each node.
 Nodes are connected via pointers to their children.

 ### Memory Locality